ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 	pair: variable; declare

-To create a variable, you must tell Java its type and name.
+To create a variable, you must tell Java its data type and its name.
 Creating a variable is also called **declaring a variable**.
+The type is a keyword like int, double, or boolean, but you get to make up the name for the variable.
 When you create a **primitive variable** Java will set aside enough bits in memory for that primitive type and associate that memory location with the name that you used.

 Computers store all values using **bits** (binary digits).
 A **bit** can represent two values and we usually say that the value of a bit is either 0 or 1.
 When you declare a variable, you have to tell Java the type of the variable because Java needs to know how many bits to use and how to represent the value.
-The 3 different primitive types are all represented using **binary numbers** (numbers that use base 2 with digits 0 and 1), but are represented in different ways.

-When you declare a variable, a memory location (sequential number of bits) is set aside for a variable of that type and the name is associated with that location.
-An integer gets 32 bits of space, a double gets 64 bits of space and a boolean could be represented by just one bit, but the amount of space isn't specified by the Java standard.
+The 3 different primitive types all require different number of bits.
+An integer gets 32 bits of space, a double gets 64 bits of space and a boolean could be represented by just one bit.

 .. figure:: Figures/typesAndSpace.png
     :width: 500px